MelTok: 2D Tokenization for Single-Codebook Audio Compression: Introduction

 Based on the number of quantizers used, quantization method of codecs can be broadly categorized into two types: multiple stage vector quantization ~\cite{Juang1982MultipleSV} and single vector quantization (SVQ).
-Audio codecs, such as SoundStream ~\cite{zeghidour2021soundstreamendtoendneuralaudio}, most commonly use residual vector quantizer (RVQ) for quantization.
-With iterative residual refinement, the multiple stage vector quantizer can decrease loss of information.
-Multi-codebook codecs depend on multi-sequence prediction, which reduces efficiency and robustness ~\cite{li2024singlecodecsinglecodebookspeechcodec}.
-Single vector quantization is simpler and particularly useful for downstream generation tasks such as acoustic language models~\cite{ye2025llasascalingtraintimeinferencetime}.
-Recent work such as WavTokenizer ~\cite{ye2024codecdoesmatterexploring} investigates speech compression using a single codebook.
-However, existing single quantizer approaches do not take into account more complicated audio signals such as music and environmental sounds.
+Full-Bandwidth Audio Codecs, such as DAC ~\cite{kumar2023highfidelityaudiocompressionimproved}, most commonly use residual vector quantizer (RVQ) for quantization.
+With iterative residual refinement, the multiple stage vector quantizer can compress 44.1 KHz audio with minimal loss in quality~\cite{kumar2023highfidelityaudiocompressionimproved}.
+However, multi-codebook codecs depend on multi-sequence prediction, which reduces efficiency and robustness ~\cite{li2024singlecodecsinglecodebookspeechcodec}.
+Single vector quantizers has emerged as simpler and particularly useful tools for downstream generation tasks such as acoustic language models~\cite{ye2025llasascalingtraintimeinferencetime}.
+Recent work such as WavTokenizer ~\cite{ye2024codecdoesmatterexploring} and UniCodec ~\cite{jiang2025unicodecunifiedaudiocodec} investigates compression in different domains using a single codebook.
+However, existing single quantizer approaches do not take “full bandwidth” rates of 44.1 or 48 kHz into account.
+This limitation is critical, as high-resolution acoustic detail is often required for good performance in general downstream tasks.~\cite{valin2016fullbandwidthaudiocodeclow}.

 Neural audio codecs can also be categorized into two types based on the representation they compress: waveform-based and spectral-based approaches.
-In waveform-based neural codecs, waveforms are directly passed to the encoder.
-Waveform tokens are typically learned using encoder–decoder architecture trained to reconstruct the waveform~\cite{mousavi2025discreteaudiotokenssurvey}.
-EnCodec ~\cite{défossez2022highfidelityneuralaudio} extends this architecture with a multi-scale STFT discriminator, which help reduce artifacts and produces high-quality samples.
-DAC ~\cite{kumar2023highfidelityaudiocompressionimproved} improves this framework by introducing multiscale mel reconstruction loss, which better captures details and thus improves audio quality.
+In these waveform-based codecs, 1d tokenizers are naturally used to compress one-dimensional time-domain data~\cite{mousavi2025discreteaudiotokenssurvey}.
+DAC ~\cite{kumar2023highfidelityaudiocompressionimproved} introduces multiscale mel reconstruction loss into this framework, which better captures details and thus improves audio quality.
 SNAC ~\cite{siuzdak2024snacmultiscaleneuralaudio} extends Residual Vector Quantization (RVQ) to multiple temporal resolutions, resulting in more efficient compression.
+In these waveform-based codecs, 1d tokenizers are naturally used to compress one-dimensional time-domain data.